xuankimtran/docs-1/pages/katalon-studio/docs/installing-webdriveragent-for-ios-devices.md

 description:
 ---

-> This setup process is **NOT** required if you use **Android** devices.
-Please go straight to this [step](/pages/viewpage.action?pageId=13698548#MobileonmacOS(new)-Android) instead.
+> If you use **Android** devices, this setup process is **NOT** neccesary.
+To learn more about setting up Android devices, you can refer to this document: [[Mobile] Android Setup](https://docs.katalon.com/katalon-studio/tutorials/mobile-android-setup.html#set-up-android-tests-on-windows-and-macos)

-[WebDriverAgent](https://github.com/facebook/WebDriverAgent), a [WebDriver server](https://w3c.github.io/webdriver/webdriver-spec.html) implementation for iOS, is used for controlling iOS devices remotely.
+WebDriverAgent is a WebDriver server used to control iOS devices remotely.
 You need to install and set up WebDriverAgent for Katalon Studio to automate iOS devices.

 1\.
 Open **Xcode > Preferences > Accounts** > add your developer's Apple ID.